Tackle Modern Slavery in Supply Chains

-Modern slavery in the manufacturing sector can occur at all supply chain stages – from extracting raw materials to shipping finished goods.
-As most work is outsourced internationally, the manufacturing industry is prone to modern slavery.
+Modern slavery in supply chains can occur at all stages, from extracting raw materials to shipping finished goods.
+As most work is outsourced internationally, modern slavery in manufacturing is particularly pervasive in countries with weak labour laws and poor working conditions.

-Mekong Club works with retailers and manufacturers to create sustainable approaches to end modern slavery.
-Companies join our community to benefit from anti-slavery toolkits, consultations and support in developing ethical practices.
+The Mekong Club works with retailers and manufacturers to create sustainable approaches to end modern slavery.
+Companies join our community to benefit from anti-slavery toolkits, consultations and support in developing ethical practices to prevent forced labour and human trafficking in supply chains.

 Work With Mekong Club to Make a Difference